DigiBP/25DIGIBP1/README.md

 ![To-Be Process Model](Readme%20-%20Appendix/Pictures/To-Be%20Process%20Model.png)

 ## Intake
-A new case begins when a stakeholder submits feedback via a **JotForm** which is going to be embedded on the SVK website.
-The submission payload is forwarded through a **Make** scenario  ([see further details](Readme%20-%20Appendix/Make%20Scenarios.md)) which instantiates a Camunda process instance; the JotForm *submission ID* (created by Jotform on submission) serves as the **business key**.
+A new case begins when a stakeholder submits feedback via a **Jotform** which is going to be embedded on the SVK website.
+The submission payload is forwarded through a **Make** scenario  ([see further details](Readme%20-%20Appendix/Make%20Scenarios.md)) which instantiates a Camunda process instance; the Jotform *submission ID* (created by Jotform on submission) serves as the **business key**.

 ![Initial data flow](Readme%20-%20Appendix/Pictures/DataFlow_initialSubmission.png)